-A few years later, after Amido and I had moved from Boulder to Crestone we talked to Dada on the phone with the idea of bringing him there but it wasn’t to be.
-And in 2007, while traveling in India we emailed the contact person for him in India, thinking perhaps we would visit but he was in silence and not accepting visitors.
-The last I heard he was still living in Yeoor, near Thane, Maharashtra.
+A few years later, after Amido and I had moved from Boulder to Crestone, Colorado, we talked to Dada on the phone with the idea of bringing him there, but it wasn’t to be.
+And in 2007, while traveling in India we emailed his contact person, thinking perhaps we would visit, but he was in silence and not accepting visitors.
+Dada left his body in 2012.
+Thank you Dadaji.

-There is a website maintained for Dada at: http://mysticdada.org/cms/?q=index.htm
+There is a website maintained for Dada at mysticdada.org.

 To see more from Dada look here.

 2 thoughts on “A Visitor from Beyond the Mind”

 Thank you very much for sharing this book by Dada Gavand and his INSIGHTS into human mind!

 I am with Dada since 1991 and here are the latest news about Dadaji